Behavioral Research and Instruction Unit

 Since its inception, the BRIU has pioneered the development of different tactics, techniques, and procedures adopted as industry standards in behavior-based programs supporting its clients within the law enforcement, intelligence, and military communities.

-Supervisory special agents, veteran police officers/federal agents, criminologists, psychologists, criminal investigations instructors, crime analysts, and program management analysts who possess advanced degrees and similar experiences in the behavioral science disciplines of psychology, criminology, sociology, and conflict resolution.
+The BRIU staff consists of agents; veteran police officers/federal agents; criminologists; psychologists; criminal investigations instructors; crime analysts; and program management analysts who possess advanced degrees and similar experiences in the behavioral science disciplines of psychology, criminology, sociology, and conflict resolution.

 Who the BRIU instructs

-Specialized, behavior-based training for FBI National Academy students, new agents, intelligence analysts, the FBI workforce, and Citizens’ Academies, as well as domestic and international field schools for the criminal justice, intelligence, military, and academic communities.
+The BRIU provides instruction to specialized, behavior-based training for FBI National Academy students, new agents, intelligence analysts, the FBI workforce, and Citizens Academies, as well as domestic and international field schools for the criminal justice, intelligence, military, and academic communities.